sagred/OTT-Search/README.md

 Search for a movie or TV show and find out the OTT presence of it.

 ## Meta Data
-Find all the details if the movies
+Find all the details of the movie.